SuoLab-GZLab/TCREpitopeBenchmark/README.md

 ```

 If your data is unlabeled and you are only interested in the function of prediction, simply fill the ‘Affinity’ column with either 0 or 1.
-The performance statistics can be ignored in this case and the predicted binding affinity scores can be collected from the output files.
+The performance statistics can be ignored in this case and the predicted binding affinity scores can be collected from the output files.We have provided all the datasets used in the article.
+You can download them by visiting this link (https://doi.org/10.6084/m9.figshare.27020455) and accessing the 'data' folder.

 ## Make Predictions Using Original Models
 The code for making predictions using original models has been encapsulated into a function named ```Original_model_prediction```.
 You can directly call this function in the first module of the Jupyter notebook within the respective model folder.
 As an illustration, the original ATM-TCR model can be used with the following code snippet (Both the CDR3β and CDR3β+others models use the following processing methods):